docker/docs/docker-for-aws/index.md

 All you need to do it run the CloudFormation template, answer some questions, and you are good to go.

 ### Install with an Existing VPC
 If you need to install Docker for AWS with a VPC that you have already setup, there are a few extra steps that you need to do before you can get started.
+See [recommended VPC and Subnet setup](faqs.md#recommended-vpc-and-subnet-setup) for more details.

 1. Pick a VPC in a region you want to use.